 From education to entertainment to business, the market is being flooded with new AR products worth checking out.

-In this article, we have put together use cases of how an AR applications can be developed in the real world.
+In this article, we have put together examples of AR and use cases of how AR applications can be developed in the real world.
 Many of these use cases are available to buy today!
 So, if you are ready to learn, then let’s get started.

 - Medical Augmented Reality Examples